-Over typical text-based learning, City X emphasises interactive activities and micro-learning, which is more flexible, practical, and reflective.
-The product and design teams considered the following five principles when creating the end-to-end experience:
+City X emphasises interactive activities and micro-learning, which are more flexible, practical, and reflective than traditional text-based learning.
+The product and design teams kept five principles in mind when creating the end-to-end experience:

-- Bite-sized: knowledge can be effectively digested and assessed;
+- Bite-sized: knowledge can be easily absorbed and evaluated;

-- Game-based learning: enhance academic achievement and motivation;
+- Game-based learning: boosts academic performance and motivation;

-- Everyday application: make learning more accessible and meaningful;
+- Everyday application: makes learning more accessible and relevant;

-- Design thinking: encourage learners to emphasise, understand, then solve problems;
+- Design thinking: encourages learners to identify, understand, and solve problems;

-- Self-learning: low guidance level; learn independently with the app.
+- Self-learning: low guidance level; users can learn independently with the app.